Trudeau: police video of aboriginal chief arrest shocking

 Trudeau has said the issue of systemic racism in policing is longstanding and needs addressing.

 Adam held a news conference last weekend to talk about excessive force and racism.
-He has noted that although aboriginals represent five percent of Canada’s population, they make up to 30 percent of the prison population.
+He has noted that although aboriginals represent 5% of Canada’s population, they make up to 30% of the prison population.

-Opposition Conservative Leader Andrew Scheer said he was troubled by the video of Adams.
+Opposition Conservative Leader Andrew Scheer said he was troubled by the video.

 “It’s very difficult to watch,” Scheer said.
 “I found it very troubling and very worrying.
 The events of the last few days and weeks have ignited a very important conversation about the use of excessive force.”